2021 Kerala Legislative Assembly election

-The 2021 Kerala Legislative Assembly election was held in Kerala on 6 April 2021 to elect 140 members to the 15th Kerala Legislative Assembly.
+The 2021 Kerala Legislative Assembly election was held in Kerala on 6 April 2021 to elect 140 members to the 15th Kerala Assembly.
 The results were declared on 2 May.

-The election saw the incumbent Left Democratic Front (LDF) retaining power with 99 seats, 8 more than in the previous election, marking the first time that an alliance won consecutive terms in the state since its 1977 election.
+The election saw the incumbent Left Democratic Front (LDF) in a historic win retaining power with 99 seats, 8 more than in the previous election, marking the first time that an alliance won consecutive terms in the state since 1977.
 The United Democratic Front (UDF) won the remaining 41 seats, 6 less than in the previous election.
 The National Democratic Alliance (NDA) received a dip in vote share and lost their lone seat.
 Pinarayi Vijayan became the first Chief Minister of Kerala to be re-elected after completing a full, five-year term in office.

 Background

 Kerala has a unicameral house of legislation, Niyamasabha, consisting of 140 members elected from individual constituencies and one nominated member from the Anglo-Indian community.
 Members are elected for a period of five years, unless the assembly is dissolved earlier.
 Fourteen and two constituencies respectively are reserved for members belonging to Scheduled Castes (SC) and Scheduled Tribes (ST).
 The tenure of the members of the 14th Legislative Assembly in the state ended on 1 June 2021.

 As with all assembly elections in India, Kerala uses first-past-the-post election system.
 Voters are given a provision to vote NOTA (None Of The Above).
 State Election Commission, Kerala conducts the assembly election and is overseen by Election Commission of India.